Giants Sign Mike Glennon and Kyle Rudolph - Big Blue Interactive

 Multiple media outlets are reporting that the New York Giants have signed free agent tight end Kyle Rudolph, who was cut earlier this month by the Minnesota Vikings.
 The New York Post and SNY are say the contract is a 2-year deal worth up to $14 million.

-The 31-year old Rudolph was originally drafted in the 2nd round of the 2011 NFL Draft by the Vikings.
+The 31-year old, 6’6”, 265-pound Rudolph was originally drafted in the 2nd round of the 2011 NFL Draft by the Vikings.
 In 10 seasons with the Vikings, Rudolph has played in 140 regular-season games with 132 starts, catching 453 passes for 4,488 yards and 48 touchdowns.
 He was voted to the Pro Bowl in 2012 and 2017.
 Last year in 2020, Rudolph missed the last four games of the season with a foot injury but started 12 games, catching just 28 passes for 334 yards and one touchdown.

+For a complete overview of the team’s free agent activity, see the 2021 Free Agency Scorecard section of the website.

 LEONARD WILLIAMS ADDRESSES THE MEDIA…